tweetlazy/tweeli/README.md

 $pip3 install tweepy
 $pip3 install configparser
 ```
-5. Edit and Add functions in main.py and run it!
+5. Run main and press 'tab' to show available commands.
+Then run your ideal command and enjoy it!

 ## Contribution